Lemoncode/master-frontend-lemoncode/05-testing/01-react/02-components/01-hello/README.md

 On the other hand, this could be a `bad idea` in complex scenarios due to it could be complicated review the whole snapshot and we could fall into a bad habit of updating snapshot tests blindly.

-A third approach is using [jest-dom](https://github.com/testing-library/jest-dom) from testing-library.
-It provides a set of custom jest matchers to create declarative and clear to read expects.
+A third approach is using [jest-dom](https://github.com/testing-library/jest-dom) from testing-library (yes, we can even use it with Vitest).
+It provides a set of custom matchers to create declarative and clear to read expects.

 ```bash
 npm install @testing-library/jest-dom --save-dev